clinfo/DeepKF/README.md

-# Deep kalman filter / deep state space models
+# Deep Kalman filter / deep state space models

-Tensor flow implementation of the deep state space models
+TensorFlow implementation of the deep state-space models

 - Krishnan, Rahul G., Uri Shalit, and David Sontag.
-"Deep kalman filters." arXiv preprint arXiv:1511.05121 (2015).
+"Deep Kalman filters." arXiv preprint arXiv:1511.05121 (2015).
 - Krishnan, Rahul G., Uri Shalit, and David Sontag.
 "Structured Inference Networks for Nonlinear State Space Models", In AAAI 2017

 [README: Japanese](./README_jp.md)
 ## citation
-This software is developped for a part of the following study:
+This software is developed for a part of the following study:
 ```
 @misc{nakamura2023new,
       title={A New Deep State-Space Analysis Framework for Patient Latent State Estimation and Classification from EHR Time Series Data},